The Society's core aim is "To encourage and promote the study of the archaeology, heritage and history of the catchment area of the River Till".

 THE NEXT LECTURE

-3. 28th April.
+2. 28th April.
 An evening visit to Castle Heaton ruins and surrounds.
 Limited to 20 people.
 Not suitable for those with mobility problems.
-Details of arrangements and booking details will be e-mailed to members.
+Details of arrangements and booking details have been e-mailed to members.

 4. 11th & 12th May.
 The Flodden Finds Identification Free Training Course at Birgham Village Hall.
 Members will have received booking details from Flodden1513.